xris1658/yadaw/doc/BUILD.md

   We need to have `pkg-config` installed before installing packages with vcpkg, which is why we install Homebrew previously.
 While Homebrew is more commonly used on macOS, I use vcpkg because it has the library `ade`, which is a little part of OpenCV.
-With only Homebrew, I might have to install the whole OpenCV.
+With only Homebrew, I might have to install OpenCV as a whole.
 - Download source of YADAW, configure and build the project:
   ```shell
   git clone https://github.com/xris1658/yadaw